usfomicshub/usfomicshub.github.io/Cluster_Computing/Basespace/index.md

 classes: wide
 ---

-#### Step-by-step guide to loading the Hub's basespace downloader-module and transferring your files from basespace to RRA
+#### Step-by-step guide to loading the Hub's basespace downloader-module and transferring your files from Basespace to RRA

 NOTE: this module is in beta-testing